 - 10. Replace entire windows only when they are missing or beyond repair. - 11.
 To determine if replacement windows are necessary, first survey existing window conditions by noting the number of windows, whether each window is original or replaced, the material, type, hardware and finish, the condition of the frame, sash, sill, putty, and panes, in order to clearly gauge the extent of rehabilitation or replacement necessary.
 See Section on Energy Conservation at the beginning of this chapter. - 12.
-If only the original sash are badly deteriorated, explore using sash replacement kits and retain existing wood window frames.
-This approach reduces potential damage to the surrounding interior and exterior historic materials. - Maintain the original size and shape of windows.
+If only the original sashes are badly deteriorated, explore using sash replacement kits and retain existing wood window frames.
+This approach reduces potential damage to the surrounding interior and exterior historic materials. - 13.
+Maintain the original size and shape of windows.
 Thin sash frames rarely maintain the overall appearance of historic sash. - 14.
-Match window replacements to the height and width of the original openings. - 15.
-Retain the appearance of a double-hung window whether one or both sashes are operable.
+Match window replacements to the height and width of the original openings.

-- 16. Do not reduce the glass surface area. - 17.
+- 15. Retain the appearance of a double-hung window whether one or both sashes are operable. - 16.
+Do not reduce the glass surface area. - 17.
 Maintain the original number and arrangement of panes. - 18.
-Give depth and profile to windows by using true divided lights, or three-part simulated divided lights with integral spacer bars and interior and exterior fixed muntins.
+Give depth and profile to windows by using true divided lights, or three-part simulated divided lights with integral spacer bars and both interior and exterior fixed muntins.
 Small variations such as the width and depth of the muntins and sash may be permitted if those variations do not significantly impact the historic characteristics of the window design.
-Clip-in/false muntins, flat muntins and removable internal grilles are not allowed. - Replace a wood window with a wood window when possible.
-Wood-resin composite, aluminumclad wood, or fiberglass windows that meet these guidelines may be considered on a case-bycase basis.
-Requests for vinyl windows must be reviewed by the full Historic District Commission. - 20.
+Clip-in/false muntins, flat muntins and removable external grilles are not allowed. - Replace a wood window with a wood window when possible.
+Aluminum-clad wood that meet these guidelines may be considered on a caseby-case basis.
+Requests for vinyl windows, woodresin composite, or fiberglass windows must be reviewed by the full Historic District Commission. - 20.
 Use translucent or low-e glass. - 21.
-Paint windows in a historically appropriate paint color.
+Paint windows in a historically appropriate paint color, if possible.